Independent state legislature theory: Criticisms

 ISL has come under criticism on originalist and other grounds.
 Conservative former federal appellate judge J. Michael Luttig argued that there is "absolutely nothing" to support the ISL.
 American legal scholar Vikram Amar argues that the founders clearly understood state legislatures to be "created and constrained by its state constitution."
 Other legal scholars consider ISL to be "fatally inconsistent with basic precepts of both federalism and the separation of powers" as well as "an unprecedented, unconstitutional, and potentially chaos-inducing intrusion into state election law."

-Practically, ISL would mean that the general public (through ballot initiatives), governors (elected statewide and so not affected by district borders) and state courts would have no role in altering election laws or federal congressional boundaries, even if they violate the state constitution.
+Practically speaking, ISL would mean that the general public (through ballot initiatives), governors (elected statewide and so not affected by district borders) and state courts would have no role in altering election laws or federal congressional boundaries, even if they violate the state constitution.
 Adoption of the ISL could create substantial confusion about the validity of a number of state election laws and regulations and even be destabilizing.
 Experts said it could allow legislatures draw gerrymandered maps and even subvert the next presidential election.
 Some fear this theory would be a severe, potentially fatal blow to American democracy.
 Levitsky and Ziblatt argue that it would ensure the country's slide into minority rule.
 In an amicus brief submitted for Moore v.
 Harper, a bipartisan group of former public officials and federal judges warned that "a broad view of the so-called independent state legislature theory ... would essentially hand the future of democratic representation in the states to those motivated to entrench political power in a single party."